We never have enough bookmarks at our house.

 Carefully cut out around the entire bookmark.
 Use the black marker to color in any white spots on the edges left over from your cutting.

 Finally, use the craft knife to cut around the two sides and the bottom of the paws.
-You do not want to cut the top edge.
+You do not want to cut the top edge under the chin.